accelazh/accelazh.github.io/_posts/2015-10-15-How-Opensource-Make-Money.md

 The most interesting question related to opensource is how companies make money by it, i.e. the business model, since opensource are free to download.
 I want to have a list of them.
 But beware that there can always be new business models and new ways to make monkey by opensource, as long as more and more innovative startups emerge.

-## Opensource Business Models

-Here is the how-opensource-make-monkey list I've summarized.
+Here is the how-opensource-make-monkey list I've summarized

 ### To Sell Complementary Products